goauthentik/authentik/website/integrations/services/chronograf/index.md

 USE_ID_TOKEN=true
 ```

-After restarting your Chronograf instance, the login page should display a "Login with authentik" button.
+After restarting your Chronograf instance, the login page should display a "Log in with authentik" button.